-The Commission leases space from the Georgetown-Scott County Zoning Board under an informal operating lease agreement for \$12,000, annually of which \$6,000 is unpaid at June 30, 2014 and is included in the accompanying Statement of Governmental Fund Balance Sheet/Statement of Net Position as accounts payable, other.
+The Commission leases space from the Georgetown-Scott County Zoning Board under an informal operating lease agreement for \$12,000, annually of which \$6,000 is unpaid at June 30, 2015 and is included in the accompanying statement of governmental fund balance sheet/statement of net position as accounts payable, other.
 The Georgetown-Scott County Zoning Board is affiliated with the City and County.
 This lease may be terminated at any time by either party.

 In addition, the personnel who work at the Commission are employees of the City.
 The Commission reimburses the City for the payroll cost associated with the employees.
-During the year ended June 30, 2014, the City did not bill the Commission for the second half of the payroll cost until year end.
-As such, the Commission owed the City \$168,246 for payroll cost at June 30, 2014.
-This is included in the accompanying Statement of Governmental Fund Balance Sheet/Statement of Net Position as accounts payable, intergovernmental.
+During the year ended June 30, 2015, the City did not bill the Commission for payroll cost until year end.
+As such, the Commission owed the City \$294,256 for payroll cost at June 30, 2015.
+This is included in the accompanying statement of governmental fund balance sheet/statement of net position as accounts payable, intergovernmental.